uzh-rpg/data_driven_mpc/README.md

 ### Preparing the simulation environment

 First, follow the installation guide for the [rpg_quadrotor_package](https://github.com/uzh-rpg/rpg_quadrotor_control/wiki/Installation-Guide) if you didn't do it previously.
-*TODO*: Currently I have the gazebo simulator at 50% speed)

 Then, run an empty world simulation, and enable the command override function.
-If the Gazebo GUI does not show up, you may need to set the gui parameter value to true in the launchfile:
+Due to the increased computational demand of running the Gazebo simulator in parallel to the controller, the following launchfile runs the gazebo simulator at 50% speed:
 ```
-roslaunch rpg_rotors_interface quadrotor_empty_world.launch enable_command_feedthrough:=True
+roslaunch ros_gp_mpc quadrotor_empty_world.launch enable_command_feedthrough:=True
 ```

 Finally, click `Connect` and `Arm Bridge` on the RPG Quadrotor GUI.